barronbytes/mini-projects/Static-Site-Generator/README.md

 # Static Site Generator

 I'm excited to showcase a static site generator I built using Python.
-This tool lets users upload Markdown, CSS, and image files, which are then processed and converted into fully styled HTML pages.
+This tool lets users upload markdown, CSS, and image files, which are then processed and converted into fully styled HTML pages.

 ## Visit The Site